usnistgov/HTGS/doxygen/Tutorial0.md

       - Properties > C/C++ > General > Additional Include Directories
       - Write <HTGS source directory>, which denotes where the #include statements will path from
 5. To compile, go to Build > Build solution to generate the .exe file.
-      - The program will be made in \<Visual Studio Location\>/Projects/\<Project Name\>/Debug
+      - The program will be made in \<VISUAL STUDIO LOCATION\>/Projects/\<PROJECT NAME\>/Debug
+6. Optional programs for Windows
-6. To run the .exe, it is advisable to use Windows Powershell, which comes installed on Windows by default or can otherwise be downloaded [here](https://msdn.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell).
+      - **Windows Powershell** is useful for easily running .exe's and for navigating directories with bash.
+It sometimes comes installed on Windows by default or can otherwise be downloaded [here](https://msdn.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell).
+      - A command-line version of **git** can be found [here](https://git-scm.com/downloads).

+### Notes:
+- Ensure that #include "stdafx.h" is the very first statement in every source file
+- In Visual Studio's Solution Explorer you can make "New Filter"s to categorize task, rules, etc. but this is not the same as a new *folder* and should not be pathed as such in #include statements.

 Getting Started using CLion {#tut0-clion}
 =====